xiwan/virtualconcert/README.md

 messenger: the hoster supporting the show including observation (admin).

-star: the idol leading the crowd to interaction.
+star: the idol leading the crowd to interaction. default is priest and bgm is thriller :)

 ## How to use it?